ps2alerts/stack/README.md

 ### Houston, we are a go! :rocket:

-Simply execute `ps2alerts-start` in your terminal to begin!
+Simply execute `ps2alerts-init` in your terminal to begin!
+This will go off to each project and install all it's dependencies for each project.
+Grab a snickers and once it's done, we're good to go.

+Once the project has fully initialized, you can start the project from now on using `ps2alerts-start`!

-We have designed the aggregator project (potentially moved to API) to initialize the database for you, it also triggers an "instance" of your choosing via code so you're able to immediately start tracking data.
+We have designed the aggregator project (potentially moved to API) to initialize the database for you, it also triggers an "instance" of your choosing via code so you're able to quicky start tracking data.
+Check it's readme for more information.

 # How to get data collection going